 Ticks are external parasites (ectoparasites) that feed off the blood of mammals, birds, reptiles and amphibians.
-They belong to the class Arachnida as they have eight legs (the exception being the larval stage which has six) and are therefore not insects.
+They belong to the Class Arachnida, which also includes spiders, scorpions and mites, they have eight legs (the exception being the larval stage which has six) and are not insects.